cu-ecen-aeld/assignments-3-and-later-galazwoj/assignments/assignment7/faulty-oops.md

  el0t_64_sync_handler+0xe8/0xf0
  el0t_64_sync+0x1a0/0x1a4
 ```
-The bug is in the function faulty_write, module faulty
+* The bug is in the function faulty_write, module faulty.
 The function was invoked by ksys_write, wgich in turn was called by write syscall, and so on ...
-Thebug in the function faulty_write happens at location 0x14, theunction itself is 0x20 bytes long.
+* The bug in the function faulty_write happens at location 0x14, theunction itself is 0x20 bytes long.
 This information makes iot easy to find the place of the bug.
 ```
 ssize_t faulty_write (struct file *filp, const char __user *buf, size_t count,
 		loff_t *pos)
 {
-	/* make a simple fault by dereferencing a NULL pointer */ *(int *)0 = 0;   // FIXME
+	/* make a simple fault by dereferencing a NULL pointer */ *(int *)0 = 0;   // PLACE OF THE BUG return 0;
-	return 0;
 }
 ```